Part VI (Obi-Wan Kenobi): Plot

 Reva arrives on Tatooine to find Luke Skywalker, while Darth Vader and the Empire pursue the Path network.
 Obi-Wan Kenobi eventually decides to confront Vader alone on a nearby planet while the Path safely escapes.

-A lengthy lightsaber duel occurs between Kenobi and Vader, and Kenobi eventually regains his full connection to the Force.
+A lengthy lightsaber duel occurs between Kenobi and Vader, where while Obi-Wan is able to hold his own, he is overwhelmed and buried under rubble by Vader.
+While holding the rubble barely at bay with the Force, Kenobi eventually regains his full connection to it, throws off the rubble, and resumes the battle with Vader.
 Kenobi incapacitates Vader and slices off part of his mask, revealing Vader's original identity of Anakin Skywalker.
 Kenobi apologizes to Vader.
 Vader retorts by saying that he killed Anakin himself, and that it wasn't Kenobi's fault.
 Realizing Anakin has completely embraced his identity as Darth Vader, a saddened Kenobi leaves.

 After arriving at Luke's home, Reva is confronted by Owen and Beru Lars.
 She subdues them and pursues Luke into the desert.
 After remembering Anakin's massacre of the Jedi Temple, she decides to return Luke to his family.
 Kenobi congratulates her for overcoming her trauma and liberating herself from the Dark Side.

 On Mustafar, a healed Vader abandons his search for Kenobi after his master, Emperor Palpatine, questions his motives and loyalty.
 Back on Alderaan, Leia Organa finds new resolve in her duties as a princess.
 Kenobi visits them and affirms that he will help the Organas when needed.

-Returning to Tatooine, he resolves his conflict with Owen by agreeing to let Luke have a normal life.
+Returning to Tatooine, he resolves his conflict with Owen by agreeing to let Luke have a normal life; Owen allows him to greet Luke.
 Having found inner peace, Obi-Wan is finally able to converse with the Force spirit of Qui-Gon Jinn.